Does Mamdani mean business, New York’s small businesses wonder?

 Small businesses in NYC face steep challenges, as there are few protections preventing them from being priced out.

-Ronny Jaramillo and Dana Morrissey own and operate a handful of small restaurants across south and central Brooklyn – among them Chela, a Mexican restaurant, and Bar Chuzo, a “Latin bistro and cocktail bar”.
+New York City, United States – Ronny Jaramillo and Dana Morrissey own and operate a handful of small restaurants across south and central Brooklyn – among them Chela, a Mexican restaurant, and Bar Chuzo, a “Latin bistro and cocktail bar”.
 But in recent years, they have faced mounting hurdles amid surging rents and floods.

 They are watching the mayoral election closely because they feel New York City is becoming a harder environment for small businesses like theirs.